onreality/godot-4.3-modular-fps-controller/README.md

 # Advanced Movement Script for Godot 4

 Movement script is for Godot 4's `CharacterBody3D` node, fully customizable.
 Uses static typing for improved performance and maintainability.
+All the features can be toggled on/off in editor

 ## Features